nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 <br>
 Use case: UC06 - Remove Student from an Event
 <br>
-Person: An undergraduate student in NUS enrolled in CS2040 as a student
+Person: An undergraduate student in NUS
 <br>
 Actor: CS2040 Teaching Assistant (TA)
 <br>